The Sierra Trail winds through woods along the shores of Lake Surprise and through the deserted village of Feltville.

 11 miles.
 Moderate trail surface, moderate-to-difficult due to length.
 Extensive network of trails makes it easier to do a shorter loop.
 In fact, there are 2 sections here that are not that fantastic and better to skip, we’ve indicated them in the trail description below.

-Bonus: this park is no hunting except for some days during shotgun season, usually one day per week Jan – Feb.
+Bonus: This park is mostly no hunting except for Tues & Thurs Oct 1 – mid-Feb and certains days during shotgun season, Jan – mid Feb.

 0.3 miles – Junction of WHITE-YELLOW-GREEN.
 Turn RIGHT and follow WHITE (also green).
 The WHITE and GREEN blazes indicate a right turn, while yellow indicates both right and left.